CITY OF BELLBROOK, OHIO

 Mayor Schweller Declares State of Emergency

 On March 23, 2020, Mayor Schweller declared a state of emergency.
 This was done as a follow up to the most recent order for Ohio residents to not leave their homes unless out of necessity which goes into effect the evening of the 23rd.
 At the time of signing the declaration, federal, Ohio state and Greene County officials have all already declared their own emergency.
-The first case of COVID-19 has also been confirmed in Greene County as well.

 To read Mayor Schweller's Declaration of Emergency, you can do so by CLICKING HERE.

 The Ohio Department of Health has set up a call center for anyone to call with questions regarding COVID-19.
 The call center is staffed seven days a week from 9am-8pm and can be reached at 1-833-4-ASK-ODH (1-833-427-5634).

 Call center staff includes licensed nurses and infectious disease experts.
 They will be available to answer questions and provide accurate information about COVID-19, the risk to the public, and the state’s response.

 Please do not call 9-1-1 or go to the emergency room if you are experiencing mild symptoms.
 If you are experiencing life-threatening symptoms or are having an emergency, please call 9-1-1 and tell dispatchers about your symptoms and any travel history or possible exposure.

 As information is rapidly changing, we encourage you to gain your information from credible resources.
 We do caution you to regularly take a break from the media as we are all constantly inundated with information.
 A list of recommended resources are linked below:

 Ohio Department of Health

 Greene County Department of Health